Reciprocal Co-Training (RCT): Coupling Gradient-Based and Non-Differentiable Models via Reinforcement Learning: Related Work

 \section{Related Work}

-Prior work relevant to this study can be broadly organized into methodological advances in LLM-based hybrid learning and clinical applications of language models for prediction from electronic health record (EHR) data.
+Prior work relevant to this study can be largely organized into methodological advances in LM-based hybrid learning and clinical applications of language models for prediction from electronic health record (EHR) data.